-How to Personalize the Candidate Journey with Recruitment Automation
+Post: How to Personalize the Candidate Journey with Recruitment Automation: A Step-by-Step Guide

-Personalization at scale is an engineering problem.
-Candidates today expect the same relevance and timeliness from a recruiter that they get from a well-run e-commerce site — status updates without asking, resources that match their actual situation, and zero unnecessary friction.
-Generic bulk emails and manual follow-up sequences cannot deliver that consistently.
-This guide walks through exactly how to build the automated workflows that make personalization repeatable, from first click to first day on the job.
+Generic bulk emails and manual follow-up sequences cannot deliver consistent, relevant candidate experiences.
+Candidates today expect the same timeliness they get from a well-run e-commerce site — status updates without asking, resources that match their situation, and zero unnecessary friction.
+This guide walks through exactly how to build the automated workflows that make personalization repeatable, from first click to first day.

 Three prerequisites determine whether your personalization effort succeeds or fails before a single workflow fires.

 • Clean, structured data in your ATS and CRM.
 Automation reads fields.
 If candidate records are missing role type, career stage, or location data, your segmentation logic has nothing to work with.
 Audit your data completeness before building workflows.
-Harvard Business Review research on data quality costs and the Parseur Manual Data Entry Report both document that bad input data is the primary cause of automation failure — not the automation itself.
+Bad input data — not the automation itself — is the primary cause of automation failure.

 • A mapped candidate journey with defined stages.
 You need to know what your stages are (awareness, application, screening, assessment, offer, pre-boarding, day one) and what a successful transition between each looks like before you can trigger on it.
 Print the journey.
 Mark every gap where candidates wait more than 24 hours without contact.